► Adopt an e-book that is already part of the library's collection, or that the library purchases as a textbook substitute.

 NOBA, psychology texts and modules which can be adapted according to need.

-The Orange Grove, Florida's open educational repository.
+The Orange Grove, University of Florida's open educational repository.

 Open Textbooks Store, except it is not a store but a free, open repository of Math texts collected by the state of Washington.